JessicaJuliet/meditracker/TESTING.md

 ## Manual Testing

+Manual tests were carried out across all user stories and features:

-> As a patient, I want the main purpose of the website to immediately apparent upon entering so I understand what the site is used for
+> As a patient, I want the main purpose of the website to be immediately apparent upon entering so I understand what the site is used for

-#### Test Case 1
+### Test Case 1

 **Description:**
 Verify site logo displays across all website pages for non-registered and registered users **Steps:**
 1. Open Chrome and navigate to website
 2. Check logo appears on homepage
-3. Sign into account and navigate through all pages to check logo appears on all of them
+3. Sign into account and navigate through all pages to ensure logo appears across all of them
-4. Repeat above steps on mobile
+4. Repeat steps on mobile

 **Expected Result:**
-Logo displays on all website epages
+Logo displays on all website pages

 **Actual Result:**
 Logo displays on all website pages